South Carolina STEM Education Month

 Thanks to all that joined us on March 17th for our program.
 Congratulations to:

-- SC STEM Educator of the Year, Amy Baldwin and Finalists: Whitney Camacho, Susan Mathews Elizabeth Martin and Dr. Nicole Yemothy
+• SC STEM Educator of the Year Finalists: Whitney Camacho, Susan Mathews Elizabeth Martin and Dr. Nicole Yemothy

 2020 event was cancelled due to COVID-19.